ARTICLE CATEGORIES

 Hence, the reason why you’ll see this disclaimer on essential oil bottles, “These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent disease.”

-When choosing where to buy essential oils, it’s important to keep in mind that they are only regulated after they go to market.
-Even then, in the tangled web of “regulation” there are so many loopholes that there is virtually no system set in place to properly regulate the products being sold.
+When choosing where to buy essential oils, keep in mind that many products are only evaluated by regulators after they go to market.
 To help make sense of this all, here is a quick summary of the current regulatory system and the principal players:

-1. The Dietary Supplement Health and Education Act (DSHEA) of 1994, which amended the Federal Food, Drug, and Cosmetic Act, regulates manufacturers by holding them accountable to what are known as “good manufacturing practices” (i.e., industry quality standards).
+1. The Dietary Supplement Health and Education Act, DSHEA, of 1994, which amended the Federal Food, Drug, and Cosmetic Act, regulates supplement manufacturers by holding them accountable to safety, labeling, and good manufacturing practice requirements.

-3. The Federal Trade Commission (FTC) regulates supplement advertising – manufacturers must report truthfully what their products contain and must have proof backing up any claims they make.
+3. The Federal Trade Commission, FTC, regulates advertising.
+Manufacturers must report truthfully what their products contain and must have proof backing up advertising claims they make.

-4. Dietary Supplement and Nonprescription Drug Consumer Protection Act (DSNDCPA) of 2006 requires “adverse event reporting” – the same system the FDA uses to inform the public about injury reports and unsafe incidents.
+4. The Dietary Supplement and Nonprescription Drug Consumer Protection Act of 2006 requires serious adverse event reporting, the same kind of system the FDA uses to inform the public about injury reports and unsafe incidents.

 Drug Claims

-In contrast to dietary supplement manufacturers, who are able to utilize structure/function claims, aromatherapy companies who sell essential oils for external use cannot.
+In contrast to dietary supplement manufacturers, who are able to utilize certain structure/function claims, aromatherapy companies that sell essential oils for external use must be very careful about claims.

 Establishing a Product’s Intended Use